Space Launch Delta 30

-Space Launch Delta 30 (SLD 30) is a United States Space Force space launch delta assigned to Space Systems Command and headquartered at Vandenberg Space Force Base, California.
+Space Launch Delta 30 (SLD 30) is a United States Space Force space launch delta, equivalent to an Air Force air base wing, assigned to Space Systems Command and headquartered at Vandenberg Space Force Base, California.
 The Space Launch Delta 30 is responsible for all space launch operations from the west coast, which includes all polar launches.
 It manages the Western Range and launch activities for the Space Force, Department of Defense, NASA, and other private space corporations.
 The Space Launch Delta 30 also supports test and evaluation launches of the U.S. Air Force's intercontinental ballistic missile force.

 Operations

 The Space Launch Delta 30 is one of two space launch wings for the U.S. Space Force, being responsible for executing military, intelligence, civil, and commercial space launches using the Western Range.
 Primary launch vehicles include the Atlas V, Delta IV, Pegasus, Minotaur, and Falcon rockets.
 It also supports Air Force Global Strike Command ballistic missile tests and evaluation and Missile Defense Agency test and operations.

 The Space Launch Delta 30 serves as the host wing for Vandenberg Space Force Base, providing base support for the Space Force's Space Operations Command and its Space Delta 5, and the Space Delta 6's 21st Space Operations Squadron.
 The Space Launch Delta 30 also provides support to non-Space Force units, such as the Air Force's 532d Training Squadron and 576th Flight Test Squadron, Space Command's Combined Force Space Component Command and Combined Space Operations Center, and elements of the Missile Defense Agency, National Reconnaissance Office, and NASA.